South Park controversies: Australia

 In Australia, the first three seasons, and some episodes in season 4, were rated M: Recommended for mature audiences 15 years and over.
 The M rating is unrestricted and moderate in impact, and it is equivalent to America's TV-14 rating.
 The latter seasons are rated MA15+, which is a rating restricted for people 15 years and older unless accompanied by adult, and is strong in impact.
 Despite being rated M on television, the season 3 DVD set was the first season to receive an MA15+ rating.
 The consumer advice usually goes as follows; Adult themes (A), coarse language (L), sexual references (S) and/or animated violence (V).
 Depending on the rating, the terms "moderate" and "strong" precede these descriptions.

 The video game, South Park: The Stick of Truth, was initially banned.
 Due to backlash, however, a censored version would be released for Australia along with Israel and Europe, receiving an R18+ rating, much like the other video games based on the series.
 One scene and one minigame were banned in the Australian release.
 The banned scene featured a character (the show's protagonists are depicted as primary school children) surrounded by aliens, being probed with a so-called 'anal probe' in the shape of a penis.
 Additionally, the scene was interactive.
-The scene was classified as 'child sexual abuse' and banned twice.
-The banned minigame was also interactive and instructed the player to perform abortion on a pregnant woman.
+The scene was classified as "child sexual abuse" and banned twice.
+The banned minigame was also interactive and instructed the player to perform abortion on Randy Marsh.
 South Australia was the last state to decriminalize abortion, doing so on January 1, 2021.

 United Kingdom

-In the United Kingdom, the show is generally rated 15, until season 7 when it gets an 18 rating due to the audio commentaries (the episodes are only rated 15).
+In the United Kingdom, the show is generally rated 15, however season 7 received an 18 rating due to the audio commentaries (the episodes are only rated 15).
 However, some episodes, such as those in the first four seasons, do have a 12 rating (Cartman Gets an Anal Probe).
-Furthermore, the season 3 DVD set was originally rated 18 in the UK, Canada and Ireland, due to references to child molestation in the final episode, World Wide Recorder Concert.
-It was re-rated 15 in the UK upon its re-release in 2008, although in Ireland it is still rated 18, as are a number of episodes in the latter seasons.
+Furthermore, the season 3 DVD set was originally rated 18 in the United Kingdom, Canada and Ireland, due to references to child molestation in the final episode, World Wide Recorder Concert.
+It was re-rated 15 in the United Kingdom upon its re-release in 2008, although in Ireland it is still rated 18, as are a number of episodes in the latter seasons.
 Later in the series, season 20 was rated 18 due to strong sex references, and season 22 was also rated 18 for child sexual abuse references.